 - regulations issued by regulatory authorities, such as orders of the Minister of Economy and by the AMF and, in particular, the rules of good conduct set out in Articles 314-1 to 314-105 of the General Rules of the AMF;

 - European banking and market abuse rules, in particular the Market Abuse Directive2 and the Market Abuse Regulation;3

-- regulatory guidelines and recommendations issued by the EBA; in particular, the guidelines on internal governance under CRD IV; and
+- regulatory guidelines and recommendations issued by the EBA and the ECB, where applicable; and

 - all international banking rules, such as those issued by the Office of Foreign Assets Control or resulting from the Financial Action Task Force (anti-money laundering) and the Basel Committee on Banking Supervision.

 ii Potential sources of civil, criminal and regulatory liability

 Banks have many potential sources of civil, criminal and regulatory liability, including in relation to the provision of investment services (e.g., good conduct, client classification and assessment, provision of information, best execution, conflict of interests or internal compliance obligations) or credit services (e.g., advice to (future) clients, assessment of whether a loan is adapted to a client's resources, abusive termination and non-compliance with licence requirements), or more general obligations relating to their status (e.g., money laundering and terrorism financing, market abuse, usurious loans, illicit solicitation and complicity in tax fraud).

 All managers, officers and employees of banks are bound by the principle of banking confidentiality.4 Any person who does not comply with this obligation can face tortious or criminal liability.5 The disclosure of information subject to banking confidentiality is punishable by up to one year's imprisonment and a fine of €15,000 for an individual or €55,000 for a bank.

 Banking confidentiality protects the interests of the client, and can only be waived by the client.